Browsed by

 Take Off!
 2018

 The main attraction in the winter is the thousands upon thousands of geese.
-Snow Geese, Ross’s Geese, Greater White-fronted Geese easily add up to more than 10,000 on location.
+Snow Geese, Ross’s Geese, and Greater White-fronted Geese easily add up to more than 10,000 on location.
 When they get spooked and take up flight, it is a miraculous spectacle of birds lifting into the air.
 The subsequent noise with a mixture of calls and beating wings is quite memorable.

 Bald Eagle and Common Raven